better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 ## Peer-to-peer protocol

-Radicle's vision for sovereign code collaboration has always been a peer-to-peer protocol that uses gossiping and replication to decentralize data stored by Git.
+Radicle's vision for sovereign code collaboration has always been a peer-to-peer protocol for decentralizing data stored by Git.

 With a P2P protocol: